marqusee/D4H-TeamD-Project/README.md

 2) Visualizations of relationships and exploratory data analysis through a 'story map' style website.
 3) Policy Brief on implications.

-Team: @marqusee, @nmontojo and @emmafuish completed during the 2020 UC Berkleey Data For Housing Class.
+Team: @marqusee, @nmontojo, @emmafuish, and @DarrellOwensRCD  completed during the 2020 UC Berkleey Data For Housing Class.